weimingtom/onscripter-libretro_fork/README.md

 RG28XX has its own prebuilt good onscripter_libretro.so file (closed sources ?),
 but it can be replaced with my build .so file, something will be wrong about key mapping.

+## Bugs or TODO
+* No ARMv8 64bit support (cannot run on Trimui Smart Pro)
+* ONScripter save menu text is not shown with good charset (JH version ? original vesion ?)

 ## References
 * (origin, dead?) https://github.com/iyzsong/onscripter-libretro
 * https://github.com/gouchi/onscripter-libretro